mongodb/mongo/src/mongo/db/repl/FCV_AND_FEATURE_FLAG_README.md

 ***This means that individual ticket that wants to introduce an FCV check will also need to create a feature flag specific to that ticket.***

+The motivation for using feature flags rather than checking FCV constants directly is because checking FCV constants directly is more error prone and has caused issues in the release process when updating/removing outdated FCV constants.

 ## Lifecycle of a feature flag
 * Adding the feature flag
     * Disabled by default.
 This minimizes disruption to the CI system and BB process.